AllieHexley/photoSim/README.txt

 - plotMetrics: plot bar graphs showing metrics for each display
 - plotPhotoreceptorCorrelationDistortions: plot real-world photoreceptor correlations and photoreceptor correlation distortion metric - still TO DO
-- plotFundamentals: plot spectral sensitivities, primaries for each display, and XYZ - TO DO TO ADD: something that looks at illuminant and reflectance type
+- plotFundamentals: plot spectral sensitivities, primaries for each display, and XYZ - TO DO